Illustrations by Chaim Garcia

 We’re sure you’re excited to get going.
 But before you fly through the centuries on your new adventure, have you stopped to consider whether you’ll understand what the Tudors are saying?
 Yes, it’s English.
 And yes, you’ll recognize quite a few words still used today — but not all.
 You don’t want to attract too much attention and arouse suspicion.
 At worst, you’ll end up getting yourself burned at the stake or hanged, which would put a bit of a downer on your trip.
 You want to explore but also blend in with the locals like you didn’t just suddenly appear out of thin air.
 Well, you did, but you get the point.

-These Tudor English words and phrases will help you to fit in and chat with the locals from the moment you arrive.
-Just don’t forget to change out of your future clothes.
+These Tudor English words and phrases will help you to fit in and chat with the locals in the Elizabethan language from the moment you arrive.
+Just don’t forget to change out of your contemporary clothes.

 9. “How dost thou?”